-Development teams always face various challenges when trying to meet up with the delivery time.
+Development teams always face various challenges when trying to meet the delivery time.
 This is inevitable.
 As a consequence, project timelines can significantly be affected, resulting in software project delays.

 Do project owners always wonder what the problem is?
 Of course, they do.
-The root cause may be unforeseen circumstances, but in most cases, these problems are issues they can avoid.
+The root cause may be unforeseen circumstances, but in most cases, these project delays can be avoided by communicating well or anticipating potential pitfalls.

 A project should remain in the means of its expected duration and budget plans.
 Thus, it should involve adequate preparation and management.
-Considering these, project owners can save money, time, and still hit their goals.
+Considering these, business owners can save money, time, still hit their goals, and evade facing software development project delay causes.

-Let’s review the most prominent challenges that result in software project delays and what you could do as a project owner to avoid them.
-Apparently, with this list of important factors that cause delays, you can resolve the problems faster, keep on with the project and deliver on time.
+However, it’s a good idea to review the most prominent challenges that result in software project delays and what you could do to avoid them.
+Apparently, with this list of important factors that cause delays, you can resolve the problems faster, keep on with the project and deliver it on schedule.

 Poor Requirements Definition or Sudden Change in Specification